ItaiAxelrad/remote-sensing/posts/raster-classification.md

 The Random Forest classification algorithm is an ensemble learning method that is used for both classification and regression.
 In our case, we will use the method for classification purposes.
 Here, the random forest method takes random subsets from a training dataset and constructs classification trees using each of these subsets.
 Trees consist of branches and leaves.

 Branches represent nodes of the decision trees, which are often thresholds defined for the measured (known) variables in the dataset.
 Leaves are the class labels assigned at the termini of the trees.
 Sampling many subsets at random will result in many trees being built.
-Classes are then assigned based on classes assigned by all of these trees based on a majority rule, as if each class assigned by a decision tree were considered to be a vote.
+Classes are then assigned based on classes assigned by all of these trees based on a majority rule as if each class assigned by a decision tree were considered to be a vote.

 One major advantage of the Random Forest method is the fact that an Out of the Bag (OOB) error estimate and an estimate of variable performance are performed.
-For each classification tree assembled, a fraction of the training data are left out and used to compute the error for each tree by predicting the class associated with that value and comparing with the already known class.
+For each classification tree assembled, a fraction of the training data is left out and used to compute the error for each tree by predicting the class associated with that value and comparing it with the already known class.
 This process results in a confusion matrix, which we will explore in our analysis.
-In addition an importance score is computed for each variable in two forms: the mean decrease in accuracy for each variable, and the Gini impurity criterion, which will also be explored in our analysis.
+In addition, an importance score is computed for each variable in two forms: the mean decrease in accuracy for each variable, and the Gini impurity criterion, which will also be explored in our analysis.

 We should first prepare the data on which the classification will be done.
-So far, we have prepared three bands from a ETM+ image in 2001 (bands 2, 3 and 4) as a RasterBrick, and have also calculated NDVI.
+So far, we have prepared three bands from an ETM+ image in 2001 (bands 2, 3, and 4) as a RasterBrick, and have also calculated NDVI.
 In addition, there is a Vegetation Continuous Field (VCF) product available for the same period (2000).

 For more information on the Landsat VCF product, see here.
-This product is also based on Landsat ETM+ data, and represents an estimate of tree cover (in %).
+This product is also based on Landsat ETM+ data and represents an estimate of tree cover (in %).
 Since this layer could also be useful in classifying land cover types, we will also include it as a potential covariate in the Random Forest classification.

 ## Load the data and check it out